Corporate sponsorships can have plenty of benefits for your nonprofit — from raising more awareness of your mission to reaching new donors.

 Corporate sponsorship can take several forms and doesn’t always involve donations.
 Some of the most common types of sponsorships can include:

-Event sponsorship: Partnering with companies to sponsor fundraising events can help reduce the costs of delivering them.
+Event sponsorship: Partnering with CSR companies to sponsor fundraising events can help reduce the costs of delivering them.
 These can involve a financial contribution or in-kind products or services.
 Check out our guide on how to get sponsorship for fundraising events for tips on securing corporate event sponsors.

 Program sponsorship: Companies may also choose to sponsor one of your nonprofit’s programs — especially if it strongly aligns with their values.